What people aren't telling us about our studying...

-When I talk about mindset and accounting students, I’m not referring to ‘positivity’ or ‘motivation’ or ‘feeling good’ about studies.
-Our mindset impacts every decision we make, every day.
+When I talk about growth mindsets and accounting students, I’m not referring to ‘positivity’ or ‘motivation’ or ‘feeling good’ about studies.
+A growth mindset impacts every decision we make, every day.
 This will include what students do when they sit at their desk to study.

 As a Chartered Accountant myself, I understand the study levels, content and challenges that students face.
 I’ve been lecturing Auditing and Accounting at all levels for over a decade, so I also have a lot of experience with the challenges of thousands of students at various levels.